jclopes/hive/README.md

  - Move:
     * A move is represented by 3 sections.
-    * The first is the notation of the moving piece.
+    * The first section is the notation of the moving piece.
     * The second is the point of contact with the piece where the move stops.
     * The third is the notation of the piece refered by the contact point.
     * ex: "wG2/*bA1" - the second white grasshopper is positioned touching the first black ant on its left-upper side.